pseudomuto/Retired/README.md

 * `title` - The title of the alert (e.g. New Version Available)
 * `message` - The message to be displayed (e.g. There's a new version available)
+* `continueButtonText` - The label for the button that links to the app store
+* `cancelButtonText` - The (optional) label for the cancel button (intended for recommended updates only)

 **version**